 Stylistically, the two were also very different.
 For example, for a band that was marketed towards hair metal fans, where does this "type" of band come off choosing a cover of the great song by the Flamin' Groovies ("Slow Death")?
 You think the peroxide - lipstick/nail polish crowd got it?
 Instead, the ordeal is yet another example of a label not "getting it".
 The ultimate shame is that an incredible debut album ("The Hangmen") went by the wayside in 1989 - completely unnoticed by the public.
 Since then the CD has become somewhat of a collector's/cult item.
 Over the next few years, lead vocalist - main songwriter Bryan Small experienced some personal issues, numerous band changes, label problems and eventually the band faded into obscurity.
 (ED: The Hangmen recorded a second album, "Suicide Doors", in '93 with Radio Birdman's Rob Younger producing that remains unreleased thanks to the vagaries of Geffen Records.) ..."
 Arthur S. - I 94 Bar

 You can always find "The Hangmen" on line but you must search a little because some prices are very heavy (take a look here) for the cd.
 A shame!
 The lp is easier to find at good prices .
-If you want to support the band , the better is to buy one their records "In The City" or "Loteria" here or the last one "Lost Rocks" here !
+If you want to support the band , the best is to buy one their recent records "In The City" or "Loteria" here or the last one "Lost Rocks" here !